MSW Distance Option - Eugene Site

 The Eugene Distance Option for the PSU School of Social Work MSW program is conveniently located in downtown Eugene within the University of Oregon Baker Downtown Center.
 Students can access affordable parking across the street and find many restaurants within walking distance.
 The Eugene site draws students from all areas of Oregon including Lane, Linn, Benton, Douglas and Coos counties.

 The Eugene MSW Distance Option follows a three-year curriculum.
 During the first year of the program, students attend classes on the PSU Campus in Portland every three weeks on Fridays 1-9 pm and Saturdays 9 am - 5 pm.
 During the second and third years of the program, classes are held every Friday from 9 am - 4 pm in the UofO Baker Downtown Center.
 In addition to classes in the second and third years, students will also praticipate in field practicums.
 Field study encompasses a broad range of social work fields of practice including, but not limited to, mental health, medial, integrative care, school-based, child welfare, aging, etc.

 Most courses are taught by PSU School of Social Work faculty who travel to the Eugene site.
 Students complete two years of field practice in agencies in or near their home communities whenever possible.

 Students complete Foundation Year coursework in years one and two.
 Click here to view the Foundation curriculum grid.
 In year three, students take Advanced Concentration courses in Clinical Social Work Practice.

-The next Eugene cohort will begin Fall 2015, with the application available in October 2014.
+The next Eugene cohort will begin Fall 2015.

 Eugene Site Coordinator